 TGax Editoe: Please make the changes to pp 440 of draft 4.3 as shown below.

 An HE STA that sends a Control frame in response to a frame carried in an HE SU PPDU or an HE ER SU PPDU or an HE MU PPDU that carries an MPDU with the Normal Ack or Implicit BAR ack policy(#20545)shall set the TXVECTOR parameter CH_BANDWIDTH to indicate a channel width that is the same as the channel width indicated by the RXVECTOR parameter CH_BANDWIDTH of the frame eliciting the response.
-If the most recently received(#20724) PPDU sent by the responding STA to the soliciting STA after association was an HE ER SU PPDU, the soliciting STA that sends an HE SU PPDU shall set the TXVECTOR parameter CH_BANDWIDTH to CBW20.
+If the most recently received(#20724) PPDU sent by the responding STA to the soliciting STA after association was an HE ER SU PPDU, the soliciting STA that sends an HE SU PPDU or HE ER SU PPDU shall set the TXVECTOR parameter CH_BANDWIDTH to CBW20.

 NOTE—A preamble punctured HE MU PPDU can't carry an MPDU with Normal Ack or Implicit BAR ack policy(#20545) if the solicited PPDU containing a control response occupies one ore more punctured 20 MHz channels of the preamble punctured HE MU PPDU (see 26.4.4.3 (Responding to an HE MU PPDU with an SU PPDU)).

-If a control response frame is to be transmitted within an HE SU PPDU, HE MU PPDU, the channel width (CH_BANDWIDTH parameter of the TXVECTOR) shall be selected first according to 10.7.6.6 (Channel Width selection for Control frames), and then the <HE-MCS, NSS> tuple shall be selected from a set of <HE-MCS, NSS> tuples called the CandidateMCSSet.
+If a control response frame is to be transmitted within an HE SU PPDU, HE MU PPDU, or an HE ER SU PPDU, the channel width (CH_BANDWIDTH parameter of the TXVECTOR) shall be selected first according to 10.7.6.6 (Channel Width selection for Control frames), and then the <HE-MCS, NSS> tuple shall be selected from a set of <HE-MCS, NSS> tuples called the CandidateMCSSet.
 The CandidateMCSSet is defined in 10.7.6.5.3 (Control response frame MCS computation) except that the set additionally contains the <HE-MCS, NSS> tuples for an HE STA.

 TGax Editoe: Please make the changes to pp 608 of draft 4.3 as shown below

-In an HE SU PPDU transmission, the transmitter first computes the number of bits left in the last OFDM symbol(s) based on Equation (27-60).
+In an HE SU PPDU or HE SU PPDU transmission, the transmitter first computes the number of bits left in the last OFDM symbol(s) based on Equation (27-60).

 TGax Editoe: Please make the changes to pp 609 of draft 4.3 as shown below

-For an HE SU PPDU, the number of pre-FEC pad bits is calculated using Equation (27-63).
+For an HE SU PPDU or HE ER SU PPDU, the number of pre-FEC pad bits is calculated using Equation (27-63).

 TGax Editoe: Please make the changes to pp 610 of draft 4.3 as shown below

-For an HE SU PPDU with BCC encoding,
+For an HE SU PPDU or HE ER SU PPDU with BCC encoding,

 TGax Editoe: Please make the changes to Table 27-16 as shown below.